List of Tiny Toon Adventures characters: Fifi La Fume

 Fifi La Fume (voiced by Kath Soucie in 1990–2002 of the original series, Marieve Herington in Tiny Toons Looniversity) is a young, purple and white female skunk with a pink bow in her hair.
 Based on Pepé Le Pew, she shares his character traits of having a French accent and aggressively seeking romance, only to find the object of her affection is repulsed by her odor and aggressive advances.
-Unlike Pepé Le Pew, Fifi often takes being rejected to heart and cries over it.
+Unlike Pepé Le Pew, Fifi feels more hurt by rejection and even bursts into tears about it.
 Fifi often unsuccessfully attempts to chase males who have ended up with white stripes painted down their backs, such as Furrball, Calamity Coyote, and Little Beeper.
 Fifi does not mind if males chase her and can control her stench, although it sometimes can be triggered when she becomes romantically in love.
-Some episodes downplayed her romantic life, and showed her doing random group activities with other characters.
+Some episodes downplay her romantic life, and show her doing random group activities with other characters.
 She lives in a striped 1959 Cadillac in a wrecking yard.
-The only one that seems interested in her is Hamton.
+Hamton is one of the few boys who genuinely love her back, and he has attended the Looniversity prom with her.

-In Looniversity, she wears a black sweater, is French-Canadian, and her romantic personality is modified.
+In Looniversity, she wears a black sweater, is French-Canadian, and is less focused on romance.